tlindi/mynode-phoenixd/README.md

 # ToDo

 ### docker user recheck
-* bitcoin / docker user setting must be mapped dunamicalle. is is not always 1001:1001 eg on Debian amd64 it was 1002:1002
+* bitcoin / docker user setting must be mapped dynamic.
+Is is not always 1001:1001 eg on Debian amd64 it was 1002:1002

 ### phoenix-cli needs
 * commandline wrapper bin to docker exec